 During the difficult time I had receiving this machine, customer service was very responsive and helpful to all of my inquiries and concerns.
 The founder of the SteakAger reached out and informed me to get rid of the wrecked device, and he also assured me they would send me the updated machine ASAP.
 It arrived packed very nicely to avoid a shipping disaster like the first time.
 Once I received the new machine, I immediately wanted to get a slab of beef into it to start aging.
 With some of the problems previously reported with the 1st generation machine, I was a little leery to drop big money on an expensive sub-primal cut of meat, but I found a very good sale on top sirloin (not my favorite cut) at my local market.
 I purchased a 14 lb cut and I was off to the races… The meat was a perfect fit for the device and I was going to shoot for 45 days, but due to my desperation to finally taste the results, I only aged it for 28 days.
 The product worked very well throughout the process.
-The only issue I had was with the app which can be used to monitor time and temp, but that issue has since been resolved.
+The only issue I had was with the app which can be used to monitor time and temp, in my opinion it was totally useless at the time.

-(NO, as explained below) My patience paid off big time, the device did a great job and produced restaurant quality dry aged sirloin.
+(Not worth it, as explained below) My patience paid off for a short period of time, the device did a great job and produced restaurant quality dry aged sirloin.
 As expected, I did lose about a 5 lbs during the drying/carving process.
 But the good news is since the Kingsford™ SteakAger uses UV technology to destroy pathogens, the “pellicle”, which is the crust that forms around the steak during aging is edible.
 I was able to use the pellicle along with some roasted beef bones to produce the most intense beef stock I’ve ever prepared.
 This was entirely worth the wait, and I already have started another dry aging cycle.
-My only regret, not purchasing one of the larger machines!
-I may NEVER visit a steakhouse again…
+But this success was short lived…

 UPDATE: In July 2019, 6 months after receiving the Kingsford Steakager, the UV light blew out midway through a dry age cycle as I was processing an expensive cut of Waygu brisket.
 While I was able to finish out the cycle problem free, I have not tried to age another for fear of losing a cut of beef to possible spoilage.
-I reached out to SteakAger customer service about this problem more than a few times over the months that followed and received not one piece of advice nor a response as of December 2019.
+I reached out to SteakAger customer service about this problem more than a few times over the months that followed and received not one piece of advice nor a response as of February 2020.
 A visit to their website revealed that they no longer have the the licensing to use the Kingsford™ name and they also released a new line of devices.
+Great move by Kingsford!

-Just like many of their frustrated past customers, I have now washed my hands with trying to contact them and accepted this as a loss.
+Just like many of their frustrated past customers,many of them that lost a lot of money on ruined beef and defective devices, I have now washed my hands with trying to contact them and accepted this as a loss.
+I guess because they had another generation of devices set to hit the market, they moved on from old customers that were shammed into buying this device.
 It feels as if I purchased an expensive mini fridge that I did not need.
-What is more ironic, the SteakAger folks have used this review on their website for the past 6 months as a testimonial for their device, even after they ignored my all of my inquiries on how to resolve my problem.
+What is more ironic, the SteakAger folks have used this review on their website for the past 7 months as a testimonial for their device, even after they ignored my all of my inquiries on how to resolve my UV light problem.
+The testimonial was only removed in Feb 2020 after this update on their CS practices.
 THE VERDICT: I would avoid purchasing from The SteakAger or any other company that does not respect the value of your hard earned dollar or does not give a hoot about the value of good customer service.